AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 ⸻

-Running the Bot
+6. Running the Bot

 Start the bot:

 python app.py

-The bot will run locally at:
+Bot URL:

 http://localhost:3978/api/messages

 ⸻

-Testing with Bot Framework Emulator
+7. Testing with Bot Framework Emulator

+Follow these steps to chat with your bot locally:
 	1. Install and open Bot Framework Emulator
 	2. Click Open Bot
 	3. Enter the endpoint: